chrismo80/Is/Docs/Is.md

 - __`IsMatchingSnapshot(actual, expected, ignorePaths, options)`__: _Asserts that the given `actual` object matches the `expected` by comparing their serialized JSON strings for equality.
 Optional predicate can be used to ignore specific paths._
 - __`IsMatching(actual, other, ignorePaths)`__: _Asserts that the given `actual` object matches the `other` by running a deep reflection-based object comparison on their properties and fields for equality.
 Optional predicate can be used to ignore specific paths._
 #### <u>Files</u>
 Files assertion extensions.
-Import with: using static Is.Assertions.Files;
+Import with: using static Is.Assertions;
 - __`IsExisting(path, expression)`__: _Asserts that the specified `path` exists as a file or directory._
 #### <u>Null</u>
 Null assertion extensions.
-Import with: using static Is.Assertions.Null;
+Import with: using static Is.Assertions;
 - __`IsNull(actual)`__: _Asserts that an object is `null`._
 - __`IsNotNull(actual)`__: _Asserts that the object is not `null`._
 #### <u>Strings</u>
 Strings assertion extensions.
-Import with: using static Is.Assertions.Strings;
+Import with: using static Is.Assertions;
 - __`IsBlank(actual, expression)`__: _Asserts that the `actual` string is `null` or empty or contains only whitespaces._
 - __`IsNotBlank(actual, expression)`__: _Asserts that the `actual` string is not `null` and not empty and does not contain only whitespaces_
 - __`IsContaining(actual, expected, expression)`__: _Asserts that the `actual` string contains the specified `expected` substring._